-Primary Care Physician (PCP):
+Primary Care Provider (PCP):

 A plan provider designated to help members maintain their health and to provide, coordinate or help members access a range of health care services.
-A PCP may be, but is not limited to, a physician in internal medicine, family practice, adolescent, pediatrics or geriatrics, or an advanced registered nurse practitioner who is under contract with HPHC to provide and authorize a member's care.
+A PCP may be, but is not limited to, a physician in internal medicine, family practice, adolescent, pediatrics or geriatrics, a nurse practitioner or a physician assistant who is under contract with HPHC to provide and authorize a member's care.
 A member selects a PCP at any affiliated practice.
 The PCP may designate other HPHC providers to provide or authorize a member's care.